 Most cancer research aims to stop cells from reproducing without limits.
 Relatively little goes towards preventing cells from losing their stickiness.
-Most stage 4 cancer patients, including MBC patients, receive one trial after another of chemotherapy drugs developed to prevent tumors from growing in size,
+Most stage 4 cancer patients, including MBC patients, receive one trial after another of chemotherapy drugs developed to prevent tumors from growing in size.

 Less than 5% of the national research funding goes to MBC.
 Let that sink in.
 Almost one-third of women with early-stage breast cancer go on to have MBC.
 All breast cancer deaths are due to MBC.
 But less than 5% of research funding goes to figuring out how to stop cancer from spreading and from killing our mothers, daughters, sisters, and wives.

-The push for mammograms never cautions that one in five screening mammograms are false negatives, i.e., they fail to detect cancer.
+The push for mammograms never cautions that one in five screening mammograms are false negatives, i.e., they fail to detect breast cancer.
 Younger women and those with dense breasts are at higher risk of false-negative mammograms.
 Uzma was one of those women.
-She had several annual negative mammograms, the last one of which was about three weeks before she found a lymph node in her armpit.
+She had several annual negative mammograms, the last one of which was about three weeks before she found a cancerous lymph node in her armpit.

 As we open our wallets this month to give to charities that fight breast cancer, let’s give some thought to whether our money flows consistent with our values and preferences.
 Different organizations see their missions differently and spend accordingly.
 Before donating, it is not a bad idea to check out an overview of the charity at Charity Navigator.
-I compiled the tables below from data easily available on that website.
+I compiled the tables below from data readily available on that website.

 Program Expense Distribution of Selected Breast Cancer Charities*